Menooker/PFishHook/README.md

 ## Limitations and known issues
  * PFishHook can only deal with functions with length at least 14 bytes (which is the size of "jump" instructions).
  * Some Linux syscall wrapper functions like "read" has RIP-relative instructions in the function's head.
 We move the function's head to the shadow function, so the RIP has change.
 In this case, we need to patch RIP-relative instructions' displacement.
-Some of the instructions has been patched in PFishHooks.
-However, many others are not yet patched.
  * PFishHook do not allow any jumps into the middle of replaced (hooked) funcion head.

 Users should check the functions to hook carefully to see whether the function violates the above limitations.